josefs/meta-paper/paper.md

 ~~~

 In meta-repa, thanks to the meta programming approach, shapes can be
-represented by an ordinary data type definiton.
+represented by an ordinary data type definition.

 ~~~
 data Z